Invested in Arizona

-• The average residential customer will see an estimated increase of $2.94 per month.
+• Under the Company’s proposal, the average residential customer would see an increase of $7.15 per month.

-• The Company is continuing its Commission-authorized rate design and basic service charge of $10.70 per month for residential customers.
+• The Company is proposing to continue its Commission-authorized rate design and basic service charge of $10.70 a month for residential customers.

-The second largest component of your gas bill is related to the cost of Southwest Gas to purchase natural gas on behalf of its Arizona customers.
+The second major component of your gas bill is related to the cost for Southwest Gas to purchase natural gas on behalf of its Arizona customers.
 Southwest Gas does not earn a profit on the cost of gas.
 Rather, the cost of Southwest Gas to purchase natural gas is passed directly to customers without any markup or profit added.

 Low Income Ratepayer Assistance (LIRA)